Updated: Nov 17

 And as much as you want to get things done on the job, prioritizing the demands of work over the demands of your personal life is a sure recipe for disaster.

-When you feel yourself struggling with your mental or physical health, one of the best things you can do is to utilize your days of paid time off to take the time to step away from the job to relax and refresh.
+When you feel yourself struggling with your mental or physical health, one of the best things you can do is to utilize your days of paid time off to take the time to step away from the job to relax and refresh, effectively navigating PTO and inflation for a healthier work-life balance.

 Is it Bad to Cash Out PTO?
 Potential Drawbacks to Cashing Out PTO for Employers & Employees